Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your organization was having a big problem with cybersecurity due to poor password management practices.
 You had led an improvement initiative to increase the security of the authentication system by implementing two-factor authentication.
 The original goal was to get at least 35% of the users to utilize two-factor authentication.
 During the first phase of your improvement initiative, using the two-factor authentication was voluntary for users.
 By the end of the first phase, it was determined that 43% of users chose to use the two-factor authentication.
 You want to continue the improvement efforts and increase usage to 100%.
-Which step in the continual improvement model should you begin with?
+Which step in the Continual Improvement model should you begin with?

 - [ ] Where are we now?
 - [ ] What is the vision?